 …and Amba thanks for a truly wonderful post, that obviously touched my heart…you made my evening…much love and many blessings to you.

 I was trudging home from an English lesson with my astounding student, an asylum seeker and former child soldier from Sierra Leone who had the most remarkably shy smile.
 He could speak English well, but he was now learning to read and to write.
 He knew the Qur’an by heart, but from the first day he had to concentrate to write his own name.
+Given his love for the Chelsea soccer club, this was another of the first words he labored to write during our sessions.

 I am traveling today.
 Which means I was up way before the sun, shaved, showered, downed some quick breakfast, loved on the Gang of 5, kissed Susie goodbye, checked seventy three times to insure I had my passport, drove an hour to the airport, finally convinced myself to pay the extra money to park in the garage, noticed after the nearly three mile trek to check-in that I had once again packed way too much crap, and after taking off various clothing while thinking how absolutely barbaric the whole security thing is, finally made it to my gate with exactly two hours and three minutes before my flight departs.